muhtasimadil/alfolio/_pages/about.md

 Currently studying Computer Science at Brac University, Dhaka, Bangladesh.
 Interested in DeFi.

 On my free time, I worry about society and how I can't have any impact.
-I like to take long walks, and occasionally run.
-Like to think I have good taste in music.
+I like to take long walks, occasionally run, and like to think I have good taste in music.

 Check out my [resume](/resume/) here.